-The Certificates have not been registered under the Securities Act and are subject to certain restrictions on transfers.

-See "Plan of Distribution" and "Transfer Restrictions."

-The Certificates have been rated A- by Standard & Poor's Rating Services, a division of The McGraw-Hill Companies, Inc., and A1 by Moody's Investor Services, Inc. These credit ratings are not a recommendation to purchase, hold or sell the Certificates and may be subject to suspension, change or withdrawal at any time by the assigning rating agencies.
+Transfer Restrictions . . . .
+The Notes have not been registered under the Securities Act and are subject to certain restrictions on transfers.
+See "Plan of Distribution" and "Transfer of The McGraw-Hill Companies, Inc., and A1 by Moody's Investor Services, Inc. These credit ratings are not a recommendation to purchase, hold or sell the Notes and may be subject to suspension, change or withdrawal at any time by the assigning rating agencies.